ddmitov/perl-executing-browser/README.md

 ```

 ## Runtime Requirements
-* Qt 5 libraries - their full Linux list can be found inside the ``start-peb.sh`` script,
+* Qt 5 libraries.
+  Their full list for a QtWebKit Linux build of PEB can be found inside the ``start-peb-webkit.sh`` script.

 * Perl 5 distribution - any Linux, Mac or Windows Perl distribution.

   Tested successfully using the following Perl distributions: